When to Plant Collard Greens in Jeff Davis County, TX

 212 days in Jeff Davis County

-Growing Tips for Collard Greens in Jeff Davis County
+Growing Tips for Jeff Davis County

 Start seeds indoors or direct sow 4-6 weeks before last frost.
 Harvest lower leaves first, leaving the growing tip intact.
 Flavor improves after exposure to frost.